 Blackboard is the enterprise course management system at Grand Rapids Community College that is used for the delivery of online courses and in the support for online resources used for on campus classes.
-Distance Learning and Instructional Technologies (DLIT) has compiled a set of resources to ensure your online courses are compliant with the Web Content Accessibility Guidelines (WCAG) issued by the World Wide Web Consortium (W3C) and Section 508 of the Rehabilitation Act issued in the Untied States Federal Government.
+Teaching, Learning and Distance Education (TLDE) has compiled a set of resources to ensure your online courses are compliant with the Web Content Accessibility Guidelines (WCAG) issued by the World Wide Web Consortium (W3C) and Section 508 of the Rehabilitation Act issued in the Untied States Federal Government.

 Curriculum Points to Consider

 What are the areas of functional limitation surrounding vision, hearing, speech limitations or lack of possible verbal communication.
 What do you need to consider when working with students experiencing occasional loss of physical control or fatigue?
 What about mobility, standing limitations, hand or arm function or learning modes?
 This document will give direction in these areas as well as explain the Rights and Responsibilities in accommodating students needing accessibility for both Faculty and Students.

 Set of expectations for creating accessible content to be reviewed online for links, text, graphics, color, animation, video and audio content.